geosolutions-it/MapStore2/docs/developer-guide/database-setup.md

 > - `create`: creates the schema, destroying previous data.
 > - `create-drop`: drop the schema when the SessionFactory is closed explicitly, typically when the > application is stopped.

 In this case it is necessary to manually create the required tables using the scripts available [here](https://github.com/geosolutions-it/geostore/tree/master/doc) for the needed DBMS.

+The `update` mode is usually discouraged in production.
+On production servers you should always use `validate` mode and apply SQL scripts and/or patches manually.
+Anyway before every update a database backup is strongly suggested.

 ## H2